duncanmd2/duncanmd2/README.md

 -  Hi, I’m @duncanmd2
 -  I’m a 3rd year student at Virginia Commonwealth University.
-I am studying Computer Science with a concentration in cybersecuirty.
+I am studying Computer Science with a concentration in cybersecurity.
 I also an working on
     Mathematics and Russian Studies minors.